Whoville: Inhabitants

 The Grinch is a fictional, green-colored creature with a cat-like face and a cynical personality.
 He lives in isolation on Mt.
-Crumpet with his dog Max.
+Crumpit with his dog Max.
 The Grinch overlooks the city of Whoville with a lack of empathy for all Whos.
-He is known to be of a different species than the Whos, being stated as a What in the 2000 film.
-The Grinch is played by actor Jim Carrey in the 2000 production of How the Grinch Stole Christmas!
+He is known to be of a different and more ambiguous species than the Whos, being stated as "more of a What" in the 2000 film; of his species, only he and his mother (the latter appearing only in the TV special The Grinch Grinches the Cat in the Hat) have been seen, and the mother had died several years prior to the story.
+The Grinch is played by actor Jim Carrey in the 2000 production of How the Grinch Stole Christmas!, who would later return to voice Horton in the 2008 animated film Horton Hears a Who.
+He is voiced by Benedict Cumberbatch in the 2018 CGI film.